vornexx/easydirect/README.md

 # ⌨️ JS

-This script is included in the HTML code above.
+This script(.js) is included in the HTML code above.
 It automatically redirects the user after a specified delay.

 # ❓ Additional notes :